 Is your furnace making unusual noises?
-Or have you noticed that your unit is blowing cold air when you’re anticipating a comfortable blast of warm air?
-If so, it could be a sign that your HVAC equipment is about to fail amid this cold winter season and you might need furnace repair.
+Or have you found that your unit is blowing cold air when you’re anticipating a comfortable blast of warm air?
+If so, it could be a signal that your HVAC equipment is about to fail amid this cold winter season and you might need furnace repair.
 Here are some common warnings that you shouldn’t discount when it comes to your furnace:

 If you hear a loud scraping sound that sounds like metal on metal, there is probably something faulty with the blower wheel.
-If you hear a sound like this, turn off your furnace immediately and call Service Experts Heating & Air Conditioning to investigate the furnace.
+If you hear a sound like this, turn off your furnace promptly and call Service Experts Heating & Air Conditioning to investigate the furnace.
 There are multiple things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
 Second, it might be that the blower wheel is fractured and will need replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts